awvalenti/bauhinia/nitida/README.md

 - Small, portable app (single JAR file with less than 1MB)
 - Cross-platform (tested on Windows and Linux)
 - Easy to use (informative user interface)
+- Profiles for PowerPoint, LibreOffice, Google Slides and Speaker Deck
 - Few requirements:
   - Java Runtime Environment 1.6+
   - On Windows, pairing Bluetooth device